 About the time that the Suydams left, Curtis was required to remove the stoop as Park Avenue was widened in 1929.
 The entrance dropped slightly below sidewalk level and the parlor floor entrance, now hovering uncomfortably above, became a window of sorts.

 In 1930 the banker leased the house furnished to Emil Alexander Carl Keppler, the senior member of Keppler Co. of the New York Stock Exchange.
-Two years later, in June, Mrs. L. J. Hightman signed a one-year lease.
-She would stay in the furnished home which The Times noted was “27 feet wide and contains an elevator” for several years.
+Two years later, in June, Loretta J. Hightman, widow of Ellis Clay Hightman, signed a one-year lease.
+She and her daughter, Jeane, would stay on in the furnished home which The Times noted was “27 feet wide and contains an elevator” for several years.